YingboMa/YingboMa.github.io/posts/julia_debug_technique.md

 @def tags = ["programming"]

-Often, most of the work during debugging is to reconstruct out the intermediate states in an algorithm.
+Often, most of the work during debugging is to reconstruct the intermediate states in an algorithm.
 A debugger can often facilitate this need, but it could be rather cumbersome to use if the breakpoint condition is complicated.